Prographers/Precomputed-Culling/README.md

 2. In the top menu, press Tools->Precomputed Culling->Setup
 3. Adjust Precomputed Volume/Area to match the play area of your player (note you can have multiple areas)
 4. Adjust cell density and camera control (Find the best setting between bake Quality and Bake time and performance).
-4. Start baking either in Tools->Precomputed Culling->Bake or in Area
+5. Start baking either in Tools->Precomputed Culling->Bake or in Area
-5. Wait for bake to finish
+6. Wait for bake to finish
-6. Enjoy an increase in performance
+7. Enjoy an increase in performance

 ## Recommendation:
 ### Open world areas:
  - Chunk size should be around 5 meters in width by 5 meters height by top jump height.
  - At least 3 cameras in the middle.
-At top of jump height; At eye level; At Croutch eye level (add the fourth one if the prone position is allowed)
+At top of jump height; At eye level; At Crouch eye level (add the fourth one if the prone position is allowed)
  - Allow for taking data from neighboring cells at distance of 1 reduce aggressiveness of the algorithm
  - Set runtime pixel requirement to 50-100 pixels
  - Allow for baking terrain